wavefrontHQ/docs/pages/doc/logging_log_browser.md

 ![An annotated screenshot of the Log Browser.](images/logging_log_browser_annotated_screen.png)

-{%include note.html content="Tanzu Observability retains logs for 7, 15, or 30 days, based on your settings.
-To keep log data for longer, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support)."%}
+{%include note.html content="Tanzu Observability retains logs for 7, 15, or 30 days, based on your settings."%}

 ## Enable or Disable Auto-Search